newjersey/feedback-widget/README.md

 ### User flow

 1. Widget will ask user if they found what they were looking for on page.
 User can select "Yes" or "No".
 (Data recorded: page URL, time of interaction, and Yes/No selection)
 2. Widget will ask user if they want to share an open-ended feedback.
 User can submit freeform text.
-(Data recorded: submitted comment)
+(Data recorded: submitted comment) Note: If you'd like to direct users' specific/personal questions to a special form or website, provide the URL for that with the `contact-link` attribute.
+This will be used on Step 2 in the User flow below.
+If not given, a default link will be used (https://nj.gov/nj/feedback.html).
 3. Widget will ask user if they want to share their email to join a user testing group.
 User can submit email address.
 (Data recorded: email address)
 4. Widget will thank user for sharing